ry05/ry05.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Who am I?
 ---

+### Who am I?

-I go by the name of Ramshankar Yadhunath and I am a final year undergraduate student pursuing his *Bachelors of Technology in Computer Science and Engineering* from [Amrita School of Engineering, Bengaluru, Karnataka, India](https://www.amrita.edu/campus/bengaluru).
+I go by the name of Ramshankar Yadhunath and I am a recent graduate of *Bachelors of Technology in Computer Science and Engineering* from [Amrita School of Engineering, Bengaluru, Karnataka, India](https://www.amrita.edu/campus/bengaluru).

 Like most 21 years, I too am in the process of carving out a niche for myself in the world and the one discipline where I really want to make an impact is data-driven decision making.
 As unrealistic as it may sound, the truth is that the *hype around Data Science* is not what engendered this idea of becoming a data scientist in me.
 Then what did?